christiangalsterer/kafkajs-prometheus-exporter/README.md

 ## Add Dependency

-Add the following dependency to your project to download the packge from [npm](https://www.npmjs.com/package/@christiangalsterer/kafkajs-prometheus-exporter).
+Add the following dependency to your project to download the package from [npm](https://www.npmjs.com/package/@christiangalsterer/kafkajs-prometheus-exporter).

 ```sh
 npm i @christiangalsterer/kafkajs-prometheus-exporter